 Welcome to our Church family!
-We’re glad you came to visit us today.
-We hope you come back again to learn more about our community of Word, worship, fellowship, and service in the Roman Catholic Tradition.
+We’re glad you came to join with us in our worship time today.
+We hope you come again so you can continue learning about our community or word, worship, fellowship and service in the Roman Catholic Tradition.

 St. Aloysius of Gonzaga Parish offers a variety of ministries to serve our faith community and help them grow closer to God our Father.